Guide summary

 Expert take: This is the cheap esports recommendation.
 It is fast and inhigher-commitment, but it is not the right pick for immersive single-player games or productivity.

-Why it makes the list: Fast 1080p gaming at entry-tier positioning.
+Why it makes the list: Fast 1080p gaming at budget-friendly positioning.

 Who should buy it: Choose this if your priority is best cheap esports monitor and the current value keeps it in the right tier.
 This is the product card where the editor should explain the real-world setup, not just repeat specs.